Jnanavi7/Ink-it/README.md

    npm start

 4. **How to Use:**

-   -Sign Up:Create an account to access personalized note management.
+- Sign Up:Create an account to access personalized note management.

--Log In:Log in securely to access and interact with your notes.
+- Log In:Log in securely to access and interact with your notes.

--Add Notes:Quickly create new notes using the intuitive interface.
+- Add Notes:Quickly create new notes using the intuitive interface.

--Edit Notes:Modify existing notes to keep information up to date.
+- Edit Notes:Modify existing notes to keep information up to date.

--Delete Notes:Remove unnecessary notes effortlessly.
+- Delete Notes:Remove unnecessary notes effortlessly.